Are bonds a good investment right now?

-More than a year of interest rate hikes by the Federal Reserve has pushed bond yields to levels not seen in more than a decade.
-With the Fed possibly coming to the end of rate increases, should investors be looking to increase their bond exposure?
+Interest rate hikes by the Federal Reserve have pushed bond yields near levels not seen in more than a decade.
+But following the Fed’s decision to cut interest rates by 50 basis points in September 2024, should investors be looking to increase or decrease their bond exposure?

 For most of the past 15 years, interest rates have hovered near historical lows.
 The Fed cut interest rates following the 2008 financial crisis and inflation remained muted, which allowed the Fed to keep rates at low levels.